mrozbarry/baer-thermostat/README.md

 More like a framework for building pages, passing messages, and doing cool things.

-Also, this probably doesn't compile
+Also, this probably doesn't compile, unless it does, which so far, it does.

 ## Compile to run in terminal: